Meal Review

 ICE is just one important component of how Loop thinks about carbs.
 The other parts are the user-entered data (amount of carbs, and absorption speed).

-Sometimes Loop falls back to a default absorption model when ICE is less than the minimum absorption rate.
+Loop falls back to a default absorption model when the total ICE for a meal up to the current time is less than the minimum absorption rate.

 In the graphic below, early in the meal timeline, the green bars are below the grey bars.
-Loop uses the minimum absorption instead of estimating absorption from glucose change.
-For example, if a pre-bolus was "perfect" leading to a constant glucose after a meal, the ideal grey bars will be used by Loop throughout.
+Loop uses the minimum absorption instead of estimating absorption from observed glucose change.
+For example, if you overestimated the amount of carbs in a meal, the meal absorbs slower than you estimated, or exercise leads to less insulin needs than normal, the grey bars predicted at the start of a meal will be used by Loop throughout.

 When not to Use Glucose Change Display to Understand Meal Absorption?